Can Children Be Vegan?

 This is our introduction to raising plant-based kids.
 Is it safe to bring a child up as vegan, and how do we make sure they don’t have any deficiencies and are getting everything they need to thrive?

-An “appropriately planned” vegan diet represents all the crucial food groups: vegetables, fruit, legumes, grains, nuts, and seeds.
+A “carefully planned” vegan diet represents all the crucial food groups: vegetables, fruit, legumes, grains, nuts, and seeds, as well as a B12 supplement (more on supplements below).

-Read more about representing each of the core nutrients for growing children in our complete guide to plant based diet for kids.
+Read more about representing each of the core nutrients for growing children in our complete guide to a plant-based diet for kids.

 First add, then remove